ZYQ121/ZYQ121.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 My name is Yuqiang Zhang, and I am a final-year Ph.D. candidate at Changchun University of Science and Technology.
-My research interests lie primarily in the fields of text2audio, text2music, etc.
+My research interests lie primarily in the fields of text2image, text2music, etc.

 A data-driven personal website
 ======